patrick-smael/ESP-IR/README.md

 # ESP-IR
 Simple NodeMCU project to control a HDMI Switch using Web Requests...<br>
-With the ESP8266 we can read and transmit Infrared (IR) signals over WiFi Web Requests to imitate the remote of the HDMIs Switch
+With the ESP8266 we can read and transmit Infrared (IR) signals over WiFi Web Requests to imitate the remote of the HDMI Switch

 What you need:
 1) NodeMCU